instacart/makara/README.md

 * Automatic reconnection attempts to lost slaves
 * Optional "sticky" connections to master and slaves
 * Works with many database types (mysql, postgres, etc)
+* Provides a middleware for releasing stuck connections

 ## What is a sticky connection?